2005 Sacagawea Dollar Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 Price by 1-70 Grade (Latest Auction Records Included)

-The price trajectory of this coin can be clearly seen from historical auction data:
+The price trajectory of this coin is clearly shown by historical auction data:

-The level of market activity surrounding this coin is also worth noting:
+The level of market activity surrounding this coin:

 Market activity: 2005-S DCAM Sacagawea Dollar